 To get the study rates shown here, we computed the mean rate for male and female drivers ages 25, 35 and 60 who drive 12,000 miles per year, have medium coverage, good credit, and a clean driving record.
 The rates shown here are for comparative purposes only, and should not be considered "average” rates available from individual insurers.
 Because car insurance rates are based on individual factors, your car insurance rates will differ from the rates shown here.

 - Geico: $1,317

 - Progressive: $1,648

 - Allstate: $2,055

 More About the Least Costly Car Insurance Companies for Young Adults

 While the price of car insurance is an important factor, young drivers should look for more from an insurance company than just an affordable price.
+Different insurance companies provide customers with different levels of service and satisfaction.
+Some insurance companies offer young drivers extras, such as accident forgiveness or roadside assistance.
 Here’s a look at the five least expensive auto insurance companies for young adults.

 USAA offers a full array of financial services to its members.
 Founded in 1922, the auto insurance company serves current military members, retired veterans, former military members who were honorably discharged, and qualifying members of their families.